FTL13/FTL13/.github/CONTRIBUTING.md

 ### Other Notes
-* Code should be modular where possible, if you are working on a new class then it is best if you put it in a new file.
+* Code should be modular where possible; if you are working on a new addition, then strongly consider putting it in its own file unless it makes sense to put it with similar ones (i.e. a new tool would go in the "tools.dm" file)

 * Bloated code may be necessary to add a certain feature, which means there has to be a judgement over whether the feature is worth having or not.
 You can help make this decision easier by making sure your code is modular.

-* You are expected to help maintain the code that you add, meaning if there is a problem then you are likely to be approached in order to fix any issues, runtimes or bugs.
+* You are expected to help maintain the code that you add, meaning that if there is a problem then you are likely to be approached in order to fix any issues, runtimes, or bugs.

-* Do not divide when you can easily convert it to a multiplication. (ie `4/2` should be done as `4*0.5`)
+* Do not divide when you can easily convert it to multiplication. (ie `4/2` should be done as `4*0.5`)

 #### Enforced not enforced
-The following different coding styles are not only not enforced, but it is generally frowned upon to change them over from one to the other for little reason:
+The following coding styles are not only not enforced at all, but are generally frowned upon to change for little to no reason:

 * English/British spelling on var/proc names
-	* Color/Colour nobody cares,
+	* Color/Colour - both are fine, but keep in mind that BYOND uses `color` as a base variable
 * Spaces after control statements
-	* if() if () nobody cares.
+	* `if()` and `if ()` - nobody cares!

 #### Operators and spaces:
 (this is not strictly enforced, but more a guideline for readability's sake)